dfodeker/Commerce/README.md

 - Shopify: Powering the e-commerce engine in a headless setup for that sweet, sweet customizability and performance.
 - Contentful: The CMS of choice, easy to manage and primed for syncing up with the upcoming ERP system to keep inventory in check.
 - Netsuite: The ERP heavyweight, slated for future integration to bring order to chaos and efficiency to operations.
-- Algolia: The search solution that ensures no customer leaves frustrated, finding exactly what they're looking for, every time.

 ## Getting Started